 It’s hard to believe the city of Nice isn’t trolling athletes when they flash their advisory sign the day before the race announcing unusually high temperatures and advising to “limit your physical efforts, …, stay in the shade, and avoid going out during the hot hours.”
 Right.
 Nice, 28 June 2025.

-Our hotel was rather noisy (we stayed at the Westminster; do yourself a favor, do not stay at the Westminster—but that’s a different story), but I had a pretty decent night ahead of the race.
-At the risk of jinxing future years, it feels that after having gone through a dozen of full-distance races or so, I no-longer get super stressed the night before.
+Although our hotel was rather noisy (we stayed at the Westminster on the Promenade des Anglais; do yourself a favor, do not stay at the Westminster—but that’s a different story), I had a pretty decent night ahead of the race.
+At the risk of jinxing future races, it feels that after having gone through a dozen of full-distance races or so, I no-longer get super stressed the night before.

 So I got some breakfast and Leslie and I headed to the transition area.
 Now at Nice, the Ironman Group in its infinite wisdom runs both a half- and a full-distance races on the same day.
-Which means that there are over 4,000 athletes running around.
+Which means that there are over 4,500 athletes running around.
 Which means that the transition is huuuuuge.
-And the full doesn’t start until 7:30AM (so we don’t get the benefit of racing during cooler hours).
+And the full-distance event starts after the half, at a late 7:30AM, so we don’t get the benefit of racing during cooler hours.
 And the place is just too crowded for spectators, so they must be kept away from us.
 Shame.
 Luckily Leslie, Fred and I managed to connect ahead of the start.

 Hooking up with the absolute best race-day crew I could dream of—both Leslie and the better half of Kirby-sur-Seine, Fred Houville.
 Life is good on the Riviera.
 Nice, 29 June 2025.
 Photo credit: Fred Houville.